 f.
 The ISO does not file a request under Section 205 of FPA to revise the provisions in the ISO Services Tariff related to indemnification and limitation of liability;

 g.
-The ISO does not have a financial interest in any commercial transaction involving the use of the NYS Power System or any other electrical system;
+The ISO does not have a financial interest in any commercial transaction involving the use of the NYS Power System or any other electrical system except to the limited extent required for the ISO to be the single counterparty to market transactions in accordance with the credit requirements for organized wholesale electric markets set forth in Commission Order Nos.
+741 and 741-A as codified in 18 C.F.R. § 35.47 (2011) or successor provisions;;

 h.
 The ISO does not seek modification of any provision of the ISO OATT or the ISO Services Tariff so as to require, directly or indirectly, wheeling to end users except as authorized by the PSC or a retail access tariff approved by the Long Island Power Authority's Board of Trustees, or a sham wholesale transaction (as defined in FPA Section 212(h));